 A good gas card can more than make up for the premium that credit card customers pay at the pump.
 The best cards, like the PenFed Platinum Rewards card, can deliver up to 5x points or 5% cash back no matter where you buy gas with no annual fee.
 They usually offer points in other categories, as well, but fuel perks should take top billing.
 The PenFed card, for example, gives 3x points on groceries in addition to the gas rewards.

 Another strategy is to pick one national chain that has gas stations everywhere, open a credit card with that brand specifically and make it your go-to service station — you can save much more this way.

 Take the Shell Fuel Rewards card, for example.
 It gives Shell loyalists 30 cents off per gallon on their first five fill-ups, and then 10 cents off per gallon after that.
-It’s available as a Mastercard or simply as a store rewards card.
 The full-fledged credit card gets you 2% rebates on dining and groceries, as well as 1% on everything else.
 Many big chains have similar offerings.